-Vision is only possible when the light passes through the eyes to retina, the bundle of tissues at the back of the eyes that senses light.
+Vision is only possible when the light passes through the eyes to the retina, the bundle of tissues at the back of the eyes that senses light.
 There are various diseases that lead to build-up of fluid in the vitreous to cloud, fill with blood or dirt that prevents the light from reaching the retina properly and causes vision problems.
-The only means to restore the vision is by removing and replacing the fluid and this is only possible when an experienced and expert ophthalmologist will perform a surgery.
+The only means to restore the vision is by removing and replacing the fluid with vitrectomy surgical procedure and this is only possible when an experienced and expert ophthalmologist will perform a surgery.

 What is vitrectomy surgery?

 Vitrectomy is a surgical procedure for the eye that helps to treat various problems in the retina and vitreous.
 This surgery is recommended for people who suffer from diabetic retinopathy with bleeding or scar tissue that affects the retina or vitreous gel, retinal detachment, macular hole, macular pucker, eye infection called as endophthalmitis, severe eye injury or certain problems that occur during cataract surgery.